zyixuanUM/626-Midterm/README.md

 The summarized tables and ROC plots are in the code.

-## Comments on results and further improvement the classification accuracy.
+## Comments on results and further improvement the classification accuracy
 The result of each classification from the training data can be seen in table() or confusionMatrix().
 <br/>
 For the binary classifier, there are several methods that get 100% accuracy, so we don't need to improve it.
 Choose the SVM with linear kernel as the final algorithm for it has 100% accuracy with the fastest system time.